-- 31. The Commission has assessed the Trust's stated purpose clauses drawing on information available on the Trust's website, and the relevant case law. - 32.
-The Commission considers that the purposes in clauses 4.1(b) and 4.1(d) are ancillary.
-None of the purposes in clause 4 disclose an intention to advance religion.
-The Commission has considered the purposes in clauses 4.1(a) and (e) in relation to the advancement of education and clause 4.1(c) in relation to the relief of poverty and "other matters beneficial to the community".
-As a preliminary matter however, the Commission has considered the effect of the general purpose in clause 4.1.
+- 24. The Commission has assessed the Trust's stated purpose clauses drawing on information available on the Trust's website, the Trust's financial records for the year ending 30 June 2009, and the relevant case law. - 25.
+The Commission considers that clause 4(b) is ancillary.
+The Trust's purposes in clause 4.2(a) do not disclose an intention to relieve poverty or advance religion.
+This clause has therefore been considered in relation to the advancement of education and "other matters beneficial to the community".
+The purposes in clause 4.2(c) do not disclose an intention to advance education or religion, this clause has therefore been considered in relation to the relief of poverty and "other matters beneficial to the community".